Skip to main content

 The system uses a modular domain team architecture with three layers:

-Layer 0 — Orchestrator (main): Routes all Discord messages, spawns domain teams, handles cross-domain synthesis.
-Runs Gemini 3.1 Pro for complex reasoning.
+Layer 0, Orchestrator (main): Routes all Discord messages, spawns domain teams, and handles cross-domain synthesis.
+Runs Gemini 3 Flash for this dispatch and routing work; the reasoning-heavy load runs on Pro-tier models in the domain leads (see ADR-024 for the per-agent model tiering).
 This is the only agent with elevated host exec capability (gated behind approval).

 This depth-2 pattern (orchestrator → leads → workers) allows new domains to be added without architectural changes.
 The expansion protocol is five steps: add agent, set permissions, write bootstrap docs, update orchestrator's allowed agent list, bind a Discord channel.